Battenkill River Fishing Report

 The Fly Box

-A lot of the feeding is still happening below the surface, especially when fish are not showing obvious rises.
+A lot of the feeding is still happening below the surface, particularly when fish are not showing obvious rises.
 Nymphs, wet flies, soft hackles, emergers, caddis pupa, and Isonychia-style nymphs are all good choices right now.
 I would also keep a few streamers handy, especially if flows bump up or the water picks up a little color after rain.

 I’ve been fishing and recommending a number of Fulling Mill patterns lately, and these are a few of my current go-to flies for what we are seeing on the Battenkill.